Zerthick/Mailboxes/README.md

 Mailboxes allows players to send mail to each other at player-created mailboxes.To begin place a sign on a chest with `[mailbox]` on the second line.
 Assuming you have the `mailboxes.create` permission, the mailbox will be created!
 To prepare an item to send in the mail hold the item in your main hand and execute `/mailboxes send package <User>` where `User` is the player you want to send the item to.
 The item will then be wrapped in a package!
 To mail you package, right-click with it on any mailbox, to check your mail, right-click on any mailbox while not holding a package.
 To open a sent package, simply hold it in your hand and right-click!

+*Note:* Once a mailbox has been created the sign is optional, feel free to destroy it!

 ## Commands
 ```
 /mb - Displays version information about the Mailboxes Plugin.
 (Aliases: mb, mailboxes)